cosmos72/m64th/README.md

 # m64th
-m64th is a 64-bit forth compiler, interpreter and REPL
+m64th is a 64-bit embeddable forth compiler, interpreter and REPL

 ## Current status
 **BETA** i.e. REPL and many simple words are implemented, including `:` to define new words.